PaulModaley/Reputation-Experience-Management/README.md

 #### **Testing Process**

+Generally, I followed a process of (1) writing the code for a specific feature, (2) testing it, and then (3) committing it to GitHub.

 All sections of the page were tested thoroughly for mobile and web responsivity.

 - **Navigation bar - Expectation: Pass**